IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Todo

 ## Core functions
-* New Scan should not delete existing method wait and groups if exist
+* New scan should not delete existing method wait and groups if exist
-* Write test cases for expressions rewrite because it's critical part
 * Delay processing wait if the scan is in progress
 * Remove direct use for DbContext
 * Same DLL in two services